masurp/VU_CADC/tutorials/R_text_dictionary-approaches.md

 despite them being used in actual research - often questionable.
 So overall, the main lessons of today’s tutorial is that you should always validate to make sure your results are valid for your task and domain.
-For example, it is always a good idea to adapt a lexicon (dictionary) to your domain/task by inspecting (the context of) the most common words.
 Depending on resources, using crowd coding and/or machine learning can also be a better option than a purely lexical (dictionary-based) approach.